 We were told, that when she gets older she will be able to access all of the documents, pictures, notes and so on in case she ever wanted to trace her biological father, but with the advent of Facebook it is much easier to do, however, it doesn’t create a full picture, so be mindful of this if your child asks about his/her biological parents.

 Parenting isn’t easy.
 Parenting an adopted child is no different in my eyes.
 Over the years we’ve had the usual child tantrums, remember I mentioned opening the gates of hell if we said no to Chloe?
 Well, imagine that 3-year-old tantrum in the form of a hormonal teenager…

 The time will come when your adopted child starts to ask questions about the biological father.
 Don’t hold back, be open and honest with them.
 That time came for us not so long ago and I won’t lie, it’s a tough conversation to have but a conversation worth having.

 Will I love my adopted child differently

-For me, the simple answer is categorically NO. I love all 3 of my kids in the same way.
-However you and your adopted child have to come to a realisation that the connected bond you have WILL be different.
+For me, the simple answer is a categorical NO. I love all 3 of my kids in the same way.
+However, you and your adopted child have to come to a realisation that the connected bond you have WILL be different.
 That’s not to say the love is different.
-The DNA connection with a biological child is different to that of an adopted child and as such can create a bit of a brick wall at times.
+The DNA connection with a biological child is different from that of an adopted child and can create a bit of a brick wall at times.

 This will take time, a lot of time and understanding to create a connection with each other.
 A connected compromise that will allow you and your adopted child to co-exist with a bond that only you two have.